godisopensource/MyPhoenixPhone-deploy/myphoenixphone/DEPLOYMENT.md

-# Deploying MyPhoenixPhone to Vercel (Frontend + Backend)
+# Deploying MyPhoenixPhone

-This document explains how to deploy the entire monorepo (Next.js frontend and NestJS backend) to Vercel from the `myphoenixphone` workspace root.
-It also covers environment variables, routing, Prisma on serverless, and common pitfalls.
+This guide covers deployment to:

+- Render (recommended for a simple three-service setup: backend, frontend, and optional MCP proxy)
+- Vercel (single project with both frontend and backend under `/api`)

 ---